shlag3n/monologue2/UPGRADE.md

 2. $`bundle exec rake monologue:install:migrations`
 3. $`bundle exec rake db:migrate`

-Then if you have customized some views, make sure that you are not using the `Monologue::PostRevision` object that was removed in favor of the `Monologue::Post` object.
+Then if you have customized some views, make sure that you are not using the `Monologue2::PostRevision` object that was removed in favor of the `Monologue2::Post` object.

 IMPORTANT: Do not forget to run Deface's precompile rake task too! `bundle exec rake deface:precompile`